 Inside: Mud play fosters your child’s creativity, happiness, and health.
-Read on to find out the benefits of mud play + best mud play activities.
+Read on to find out the magical benefits of mud play and scroll down to the best mud play activities.

 Playing in the mud was a big part of my childhood.
 So, it might come as a surprise that when my first child touched mud with his hands for the first time, I picked him up and rushed to sanitize his hands.